If you are having trouble sleeping or staying asleep for long enough you have insomnia. This is a common problem and can be caused by many factors.

 How much sleep do I need?

 Most people need about 8 hours’ sleep but this is only an average – there is no normal amount.
 Some people feel fine on 5 hours’ sleep while others need 10 hours a night.
 It also varies for any individual with age and other circumstances.
 Basically, if you wake feeling reasonably refreshed and can function well throughout the day then you are getting enough sleep.
+Read more about how much sleep is enough?

 Often insomnia happens in a time of stress, and it passes, but many other factors can contribute to insomnia, including